kmirinski/Agent-Based-Simulation/README.md

    This will install all the necessary packages listed in the `requirements.txt` file.

 ## Input
-The user is required to have the following files and their corresponding format:
+The user is required to have the following files and their corresponding formats:
 - **List of Requests** - This file should be a CSV containing all shipment requests in the simulation.
 Each row represents one request with the following columns:

 | Column     | Description                                                                 |